Finite entropy actions of free groups, rigidity of stabilizers, and a Howe-Moore type phenomenon: Abstract

 \section{Abstract}

 We study a notion of entropy for probability measure preserving actions of finitely generated free groups, called f-invariant entropy, introduced by Lewis Bowen.
 In the degenerate case, the f-invariant entropy is negative infinity.
 In this paper we investigate the qualitative consequences of having finite f-invariant entropy.
-Our results are based on a new formula for f-invariant entropy.
-Our main theorem is that the stabilizers occurring in factors of such actions are highly restricted.
+We find three main properties of such actions.
+First, the stabilizers occurring in factors of such actions are highly restricted.
 Specifically, the stabilizer of almost every point must be either trivial or of finite index.
-We also find that such actions must have only countably many ergodic components, and when the space is not essentially countable every non-trivial group element must act with infinite Kolmogorov--Sinai entropy.
-We also show that such actions display behavior reminiscent of the Howe--Moore property.
+Second, such actions are very chaotic in the sense that, when the space is not essentially countable, every non-identity group element acts with infinite Kolmogorov--Sinai entropy.
+Finally, we show that such actions display behavior reminiscent of the Howe--Moore property.
 Specifically, if the action is ergodic then there is an integer $n$ such that for every non-trivial normal subgroup $K$ the number of $K$-ergodic components is at most $n$.
+Our results are based on a new formula for f-invariant entropy.